JoaoCoutinho777/frontend-challenge/README.md

 # Capputeeno

-Welcome!
-This repository contains my solution for [Rocketseat´s](https://www.rocketseat.com.br/ignite) open source [Frontend Challenge](https://github.com/Rocketseat/frontend-challenge).

 # 🧠 About

-The challenge is to implement an e-commerce for the sale of mugs and t-shirts that should have the following functionalities:
+E-commerce for the sale of mugs and t-shirts with the following functionalities:

 - [x] Product catalog with pagination
 - [x] Filter products by category